kcbemiss/-RegisU_MSDS696_Clustering-and-Linear-Regression-with-Real-Estate-Data/README.md

 ***The Silhouette Coefficient***

-I do not have ground truth labels (are not known), and this method can be used for clustering without ground truth labels.
+This method can be used for clustering without ground truth labels.
 A higher Silhouette Coefficient score identifies a model with better defined clusters.

     - Close to -1:incorrect clustering
     - Close to 0: overlapping clusters